 Japanese Mayonnaise

-Note: This won’t be as rich as Japanese mayonnaise, but the taste will be similar.
+Note: It won’t have the same richness as Japanese mayonnaise, but the taste will still be pretty close!

 Japanese Curry Cube

-Note: Unfortunately, there is no quick substitute for Japanese curry cubes, but you can make them yourself!
-Additionally, this How to Make Japanese Curry without Cury Cubes might be helpful.
+Note: Unfortunately, there's no quick substitute for Japanese curry cubes, but the good news is you can make them yourself!
+If you're looking for a quicker solution, check out this guide on how to make Japanese curry without the cubes—it might be just what you need!

 🥕Fresh Produce